nixworks/public/news/2015/12/29/index.md

 ##### Lebanese Customs
 ### [Lebanese Customs seize five tonnes of Captagon amphetamine pills and Hashish, concealed in primary school desks that were to be shipped to Egypt, at Beirut-Rafic Hariri International Airport.
 Meanwhile, security forces in northern Lebanon found two workshops producing Captagon and other drugs during a series of raids.
 The drug is infamous as being used by Islamist militants in the Syrian civil war. ](/news/2015/12/29/lebanese-customs-seize-five-tonnes-of-captagon-amphetamine-pills-and-hashish-concealed-in-primary-school-desks-that-were-to-be-shipped-to-e.md)
-_Context: Captagon amphetamine pills, Lebanese, Beirut-Rafic Hariri International Airport, Syrian civil war, Egypt, Hashish, Lebanese Customs_
+_Context: Hashish, Lebanese Customs, Lebanese, Syrian civil war, Beirut-Rafic Hariri International Airport, Captagon amphetamine pills, Egypt_

 ##### Chicago
 ### [Chicago, Illinois police officer, Jason Van Dyke, enters a not guilty plea regarding the charges of the 2014 shooting death of Laquan McDonald. ](/news/2015/12/29/chicago-illinois-police-officer-jason-van-dyke-enters-a-not-guilty-plea-regarding-the-charges-of-the-2014-shooting-death-of-laquan-mcdona.md)